 NAC (N-acetyl cysteine) is not a typical antioxidant supplement.
 It works by supplying cysteine, the rate-limiting building block your cells need to make glutathione, the most powerful antioxidant inside every cell.
 A 600 to 1,200 mg daily dose supports the liver, lungs, and brain.
 NAC is the FDA-approved antidote for acetaminophen overdose, giving it hospital-grade safety data that few supplements can match.
 The main cautions are a real interaction with nitroglycerin and nitrate medications, and a need to separate it from certain antibiotics by at least 4 hours.

 Most antioxidant supplements are marketing.
-They dont survive digestion in usable amounts.
-NAC is different because it doesnt act directly.
+They don't survive digestion in usable amounts.
+NAC is different because it doesn't act directly.
 It builds glutathione inside your cells, and your cells make it on demand from the cysteine NAC provides.
+That distinction between swallowing an antioxidant and helping your cells build their own is the whole reason most antioxidant supplements disappoint.

 What NAC is and what it does